jake-stewart/pygrid/README.md

 # PyGrid
 An infinite, zoomable, pannable, resizable, multi-threaded grid written in python using pygame.
+Created as a resume project.

 `pygrid.py` contains a PyGrid class that provides an interface for developing grid-orientated programs.
 Four programs have been created as demonstration: Conway's Game of Life, a pathfinding visualisation, Tetris, and Snake.